Straight from our Instagram feed

 Rest assured, there will be plenty of time to give your feet a rest, including during lunch at an authentic Cuban Paladar, one of the growing number of small privately-run restaurants which offer fantastic Cuban hospitality and tasty authentic island cuisine.

-Now’s your chance to explore slightly further afield in the Cuban capital on a Convertible Classic Car Tour.
+This afternoon you might like to explore slightly further afield in the Cuban capital on a Convertible Classic Car Tour.
 An iconic part of the Havana landscape, these vehicles date back to pre-revolutionary days and are kept running out of practically as much as the style they bring to the streets.
 Working taxis, your classic car will transport you to the newer districts of Havana Vedado and the faded grandeur of Miramar, passing the Colon Cemetery, Revolution Square, and the Malecon as you do so.

-2. Take to the dance floor for a Salsa Lesson suitable for all levels and led by an experienced dance teacher to learn some of the key moves in Cuba’s traditional dances – danzon, son, cha cha cha, and rumba among them.
+You might like to finish the day, making a stop at the Hotel Nacional in Havana Vedado for a drink and a wonderful view of the Malecon in time for sunset.
+Or you might choose to take to the dance floor for a Salsa Lesson suitable for all levels and led by an experienced dance teacher to learn some of the key moves in Cuba’s traditional dances – danzon, son, cha cha cha, and rumba among them.

 In the evening you will have some free time to make the most of Havana’s lively nightlife.
 You can choose to do this independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).

 You remain in Havana for day three of your 14 day private Cuba tour.
-In the morning you can choose between a rum and cigar experience or a cooking class.

-You’ll then continue to the Partagas Cigar Factory to uncover the mystique behind cigar making, allowing you to gain a sense of the significance of these beauties to the country’s culture and heritage.
+Another option is the Partagas Cigar Factory to uncover the mystique behind cigar making, allowing you to gain a sense of the significance of these beauties to the country’s culture and heritage.
 You will also witness first hand the amount of effort, care and tradition that goes into making these Cuban treasures, and come away with a new appreciation for Cuban cigars even if you’re a non-smoker.

-Your second option for the morning is an authentic Cooking Class in a local casa particular bed and breakfast.
+How about a authentic Cooking Class in a local casa particular bed and breakfast.
 Not only will you get to taste some wonderful cuisine, but also interact with ordinary Cubans with a wonderful backdrop over the rooftops of the city.

-1.)
 It’s not difficult to be enraptured by the exhibits in Havana’s Museum of the Revolution, housed within a grand building that was once the country’s equivalent of the White House.
 This all changed after the dictatorial government of Batista was overthrown by Fidel Castro in 1959.
 It became the home of the Government and the Council of Ministers until 1965, and then the Central Committee of the Communist Party of Cuba.
 In 1974, it was converted into the museum, being awarded national monument status in 2010.

-2.)
 Equally enthralling is the Museo Nacional de Bellas Artes (Arte Cubano).
 Dedicated exclusively to displaying Cuban artworks, this gallery is where the crème de la crème of Cuban art is to be found.
 The works are displayed in chronological order starting on the third floor, making it superbly easy to observe the development of Cuban art throughout the centuries.
 Amongst the artists featured are works by Guillermo Collazo, considered to be the first truly great Cuban artist.
 There are also works by Rafael Blanco, with his cartoon-like paintings and sketches; and Raúl Martínez, a master of 1960s Cuban pop art.

-3.)
-Take the short drive to La Finca Vigía on the outskirts of Havana.
+You might want to take the short drive to La Finca Vigía on the outskirts of Havana.
 This sprawling estate was the Cuban home of heavyweight American author Ernest Hemingway, where he wrote some of his most important novels.
 This tour also takes in Cojimar (14 kilometres from Havana), where Hemingway was inspired to write The Old Man and the Sea, and where you can see the statue of Hemingway funded by local Cubans themselves, and restaurant Las Terrazas, the preferred Cojimar hangout of the author and the late Captain of his boat (Pilar); Gregorio Fuentes.

-You will end the day in the small psychedelic alleyway of Callejon de Hamel, where the Capital’s artist fraternity congregate.
+The small psychedelic alleyway of Callejon de Hamel, where the Capital’s artist fraternity congregate.
 Its a wonderful place to experience day-to-day Cuban life, albeit with an artistic twist, since the art quite literally spills out of the studios and onto the street.

 In the evening you will have free time to make the most of Havana’s lively nightlife.
 You can choose to do this independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).